open-mmlab/mmrotate/configs/rotated_fcos/README.md

 - `RR` means random rotation.
 - `Separate Angle` means angle loss is calculated separately.
 - Tricks means setting `norm_on_bbox`, `centerness_on_reg`, `center_sampling` as `True`.
+- Inf time was tested on a single RTX3090.

 ## Citation